Dr Audra Shadforth, from the School of Environment and Science, Griffith University and Queensland Eye Institute

 It’s an investigatory project, which is looking at AMD from a new angle.

 Current treatments for wet (neovascular) AMD are focused on reducing the damage done by the leaking and growth of new blood vessels within and under the retina.
 These treatments – anti-VEGF injections – aren’t cures but aim to stabilise and maintain best vision for as long as possible.
 While the treatments are effective, nearly half of eyes that receive these therapies will continue to develop blinding scars under the macular region within two years of treatment.
 This scar tissue distorts the macula, leading to further reductions in vision.
-Dr Shadforth’s goal is to develop a therapy to reduce scarring of the macula in AMD patients.
+Dr Shadforth’s goal is that her research would lead new treatments to reduce scarring of the macula in AMD patients.